sindresorhus/got/documentation/3-streams.md

 	new stream.PassThrough()
 );

-// In order to POST, PUT, PATCH, DELETE, or QUERY without a request body, explicitly specify an empty body: await streamPipeline(
+// In order to send one of these methods without a request body, explicitly specify an empty body: await streamPipeline(
 	got.stream.post('https://sindresorhus.com', { body: '' }),
 	new stream.PassThrough()